BoredApe8461/RegionX/README.md

 4. Running e2e-tests

-Considering that the xc-regions contract necessitates the underlying chain to implement the uniques pallet for running e2e tests, it is required to specify a custom contracts node.
-For this purpose, we utilize the Astar local node from [Coretime-Mock](https://github.com/RegionX-Labs/Coretime-Mock) directory:
+Given that the xc-regions contract requires the underlying chain to implement the uniques pallet, specifying a custom contracts node is necessary when running e2e tests.
+For this purpose, we use the Astar local node from [Coretime-Mock](https://github.com/RegionX-Labs/Coretime-Mock) directory:

 ```sh
 export CONTRACTS_NODE="~/Coretime-Mock/bin/astar-collator"
 ```

-Once that is configured, we can proceed to run the e2e tests:"
+Once that is configured, we can proceed to run the e2e tests:

 ```sh
 cargo test --features e2e-tests
 ```

-Additionally, this repository contains e2e typescript tests, which can be run with the following steps:
+Additionally, this repository contains e2e typescript tests that can be executed using the steps below:

 ```sh
 # in a separate terminal run a the astar-collator node from Coretime-Mock